 And now you?

 So have I convinced you yet?
-Or do you slap on sunscreen during summer?
+Or do you only slap on sunscreen during the hot summer months and forget it once the clouds roll in?
 Or, do you have a sun protection regimen that protects you 365 days of the year?
 I hope so!
-If you liked this article and know someone who needs to read it, please share it on your social pages.

 If you want to know a whole lot more about protecting your skin from the sun (not just sun protection) and reversing any sun damage, you may already have, check out this article.